A/N: So this chapter has I believe a Daria reference and one from Gilmore Girls, also.

 "Yeah," Jane said, turning around to look at it.
 "Never could, uh… decide on something to put there."

 (She was going to say "agree," as in she and Casey had never been able to be reasonable about it.
 He wanted to put up an elaborate set of wedding photos his mother had put together for them, but Jane always thought that felt so pretentious.
-She didn't feel comfortable having such a showy display of herself in her own place, odd as that sounded.
+She didn't feel comfortable having such a showy display of herself in her own place.
 What bothered him most was that she didn't have a suggestion of something to put there herself.
 The empty space didn't bother her, but she could see how it might seem depressing to someone like Maura.)

 "Well, I was perusing some online galleries and came across this," Maura said, opening the tube and pulling out a rolled-up poster.
 "I couldn't find a proper print, and I'm afraid this is relatively cheap, but I thought you might appreciate at least the idea of it."